Nonlinear Coupling between Motional Modes in Trapped Ion Quantum Processors: Results

 which is restricted to the immediate vicinity of the three-phonon resonance.
 This region is indicated in Fig.~\ref{fig:n2_motional_detuning_vs_gate_time}(c), where the spectator mode is excited by the end of the gate.

 In summary, off resonance, fidelity impacts occur due to effective shifts in the addressed-mode frequency that scale as $g^2/\Delta$, while on resonance, direct energy exchange occurs at rate $g$---leading to the largest fidelity impacts.
-These effects are enhanced by higher occupation numbers, as discussed in Sec.~\ref{subsec:TLS}.
+These effects are also enhanced when higher Fock states are populated, as discussed in Sec.~\ref{subsec:TLS}.